dublindata/databricks-ods-redis-examples/README.md

 * **DLT SQL Incoming Changes.sql** - This notebook is designed to show how you can read JSON files off of a cloud storage account, and write the incoming cata (whether they be changes or new records) to a Delta Live Table (which is used in the next notebook)
 * **Update ODS And Redis From Changes.sql** - This notebook, written in pure SQL, shows how using the changes ingested via the Delta Live Table process, the changes are persisted back to the table using a MERGE statement.
 The same changes are then sent to the Redis cache.

+## Cloning this repository

+You can clone this repository directly into your Databricks workspace.

 ## Running these examples

 These notebooks are designed to show how changes can processed from a Delta Table/Unity Catalog/Hive Metastore source in a Databricks workspace.
 You can adjust the source tables to meet any data sources you want to try this with.
 You should also make sure you have the following set up: